 Nick caught, then released, the bass shown on the right in a small NJ lake using a Rapala Firetiger Floating Minnow lure.

-Largemouth Bass do most of their feeding in the early morning and late afternoon or evening.
+Largemouth Bass do most of their feeding in the early morning and late afternoon

 When fishing small lakes and ponds with a canoe or kayak we usually take our time and enjoy the scenery.
 Sometimes there are ducks and even swans to watch.
 We carefully release all the fish we catch.